xiasu/DepthScapeBackend/README.md

 Options:
   --input PATH                Input image or folder path. "jpg" and "png" are
                               supported.
+  --fov_x FLOAT               If camera parameters are known, set the
+                              horizontal field of view in degrees.
+Otherwise, MoGe will estimate it.
   --output PATH               Output folder path --pretrained TEXT           Pretrained model name or path.
 Default is
                               "Ruicheng/moge-vitl"